Diseases of affluence: In developing countries

-According to WHO the prevalence of diabetes is rising more in the middle and low income countries.
+According to the World Health Organization, the prevalence of diabetes is rising more in middle- and low-income countries.
 Over the next 25 years, the number of people with diabetes in developing countries will increase by over 150%.
-Diabetes is typically seen in people above the retirement age in developed countries, but in developing countries people in the age of 35–64 are mostly affected.
-Although, diabetes is considered a disease of affluence affecting the developed countries, there is more loss of life and premature death among people with diabetes in the developing countries.
+Diabetes is typically seen in people above the retirement age in developed countries, but in developing countries, it mostly affects people between the ages of 35 and 64.
+Although,diabetes is considered a disease of affluence affecting the developed countries, there are more deaths and premature deaths among people with diabetes in developing countries.
 Asia accounts for 60% of the world's diabetic population.
-In 1980 less than 1% of Chinese adults were affected by diabetes, but by 2008 the prevalence was 10%.
-It is predicted that by 2030 diabetes may affect 79.4 million people in India, 42.3 million people in China and 30.3 million in United States.
+In 1980, less than 1% of Chinese adults were affected by diabetes, but by 2008, the prevalence was 10%.
+It is predicted that by 2030, diabetes may affect 79.4 million people in India, 42.3 million people in China, and 30.3 million in the United States.

-These changes are the result of developing nations having rapid economic development.
-This rapid economic development has caused a change in the lifestyle and food habits leading to over-nutrition, increased intake of fast food causing increase in weight, and insulin resistance.
-Compared to the west, obesity in Asia is low.
-India has very low prevalence of obesity, but a very high prevalence of diabetes suggesting that diabetes may occur at a lower BMI in Indians as compared to the Europeans.
+These changes are the result of developing nations having rapid economic development, which has caused changes in lifestyle and food habits that lead to over-nutrition, increased intake of fast food causing increase in weight, and insulin resistance.
+Compared to the Western world, obesity in Asia is low.
+India has very low prevalence of obesity, but a very high prevalence of diabetes, suggesting that diabetes may occur at a lower BMI in Indians as compared to Europeans.
 Smoking increases the risk for diabetes by 45%.
-In developing countries around 50–60% adult males are regular smokers, increasing their risk for diabetes.
-In developing countries, diabetes is more commonly seen in the more urbanized areas.
-The prevalence of diabetes in rural population is 1/4th that of urban population for countries like India, Bangladesh, Nepal, Bhutan and Sri Lanka.
+In developing countries, around 50–60% adult males are regular smokers, increasing their risk for diabetes.
+In developing countries, diabetes is more commonly seen in more urbanized areas.
+The prevalence of diabetes in the rural population is 1/4th that of the urban population for countries like India, Bangladesh, Nepal, Bhutan and Sri Lanka.